nareshram256/ml-math/README.md

 #### License

-The code that I have/will add here has Apache-2.0 License.
-For the reading material and anything else that is not produced by me, you will have to ask the author.
+The code that I have/will add[ed] here has Apache-2.0 License.
+For the reading material and anything else that is not produced by me, you will have to ask the author[s].
 I am not responsible for the material here.